GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 One is the domain used for a map and one is the domain used for processing, which often are the same.
-When a plot is specified without providing a region then we look for a previous plot region in the history first, and if it is not found then we look for a grid domain to use instead.
+When a plot is specified without providing a region then we look for a previous plot region in the history first, and if it is not found then we look for the processing domain to use instead.
 However, if a data-processing module is not given a region then we only look for a previous data domain; we never substitute a plot domain in that case.